-19 Domestic insurance companies are incorporated under Connecticut state law and licensed by the insurance department to issue policies.
+18 Domestic insurance companies are incorporated under Connecticut state law and licensed by the insurance department to issue policies.
+PA 17-125 allows the Insurance Commissioner to designate a domestic insurance company as a domestic surplus lines insurer, which is subject to a 4% gross premiums tax.

-20 Foreign or nonresident insurance companies are incorporated under the laws of another state or foreign government but must be licensed by the insurance department in order to issue policies in this state.
+19 Foreign or nonresident insurance companies are incorporated under the laws of another state or foreign government, but must be licensed by the insurance department in order to issue policies in this state.

-21 There are currently no taxpayers remitting this tax in the state of Connecticut.
+20 There are currently no taxpayers remitting this tax in the state of Connecticut.